 Deemed Energy and Demand Savings Tables

-Not applicable.
+The energy and demand savings of Defrost Controls are calculated using a deemed algorithm based on climate zone and refrigeration temperature and are therefore not associated with deemed energy nor demand tables.
 Measure Life and Lifetime Savings

 The EUL has been defined for this measure as 10 years.